 Two-factor authentication (TFA) makes it especially difficult for anyone other than you (e.g., hackers, exes, et al) to access your Tumblr account.
-Aside from your regular login info, you'll need a couple extra things to get to your Dashboard:
+Aside from your regular login info, you'll need a couple extra things to log into your account:

 - Your phone (which you've hopefully password-protected)